hailey-jones0421/C1Survey/README.md

 # Class 1 Survey Data Analysis
 ## Project Description
 This repository includes the Class 1 survey dataset and R code used to analyze it.
+The Class 1 Survey dataset was provided to Master of Public Health students who are enrolled in Advanced Data Analysis.
+Students were asked various questions relating to there personality, preferences, and personal history.
-The project is part of an exercise to practice working with real- world data in R.
+There were 58 responses and 37 questions.
+The project is part of an exercise to practice working with real-world data in R.

 As the last part of this assigment, I performed a chi-squared test to determine if there is a  statistically significant relationship between